-The Cambiar International Equity Fund, the Cambiar Small Cap Fund, the Cambiar SMID Fund, and the Cambiar International Small Cap Fund each reserve the right to waive its redemption fee at its discretion when it believes such waiver is in the best interests of the Fund and its shareholders, including with respect to certain categories of redemptions that the Fund reasonably believes may not raise frequent trading or market timing concerns.
-These categories currently include, but are not limited to, the following: (i) participants in certain group retirement plans whose processing systems are incapable of properly applying the redemption fee to underlying shareholders; (ii) redemptions by certain pension plans as required by law or by regulatory authorities; (iv) redemptions by sponsors of certain wrap fee account programs; (v) systematic withdrawals; and (vi) retirement loans and withdrawals.
+The Cambiar International Equity Fund, the Cambiar Small Cap Fund, and the Cambiar SMID Fund each reserve the right to waive its redemption fee at its discretion when it believes such waiver is in the best interests of the Fund and its shareholders, including with respect to certain categories of redemptions that the Fund reasonably believes may not raise frequent trading or market timing concerns.
+These categories currently include, but are not limited to, the following: (i) participants in certain group retirement plans whose processing systems are incapable of properly applying the redemption fee to underlying shareholders; (ii) redemptions resulting from certain transfers upon the death of a shareholder; (iii) redemptions by certain pension plans as required by law or by regulatory authorities; (iv) redemptions by sponsors of certain wrap fee account programs; (v) systematic withdrawals; and (vi) retirement loans and withdrawals.